MoRoble/MoRoble/README.md

 ![I am Cloud Computing Engineer.](https://github.com/MoRoble/MoRoble/blob/main/PicsArt_03-10-12.13.17.jpg)

-### Hi there 👋, my name is Roble
-#### I am Cloud Computing Engineer.

-I am a Junior DevOps Engineer with experience in deploying and managing infrastructure using HashiCorp Terraform and Jenkins.
-Proficient in AWS services such as CloudWatch, S3, DynamoDB, VPC, EC2, IAM Users & Roles, Lambda and serverless architecture.
-Skilled in using Docker and Linux, with experience in a widely-used open-source implementation of the Lightweight Directory Access Protocol known as LDAP.
+#### 👋 Hi there, I'm Roble, a Cloud Computing Engineer with a passion for building and managing scalable, reliable infrastructure.

+Based on my experience with AWS services and the ability to manage them effectively, I am proficient in services such as CloudWatch, Amazon S3, RDS, VPC, EC2, IAM users and roles, Lambda, and Amazon EventBridge.
+I also have experience deploying and managing infrastructure using HashiCorp Terraform and Jenkins.
+With Terraform, I can write complete infrastructure configurations, applying the landing zone accelerator approach.
+This facilitates the adoption of new infrastructure and migration to the cloud with minimal time required, making it production-ready.
+Terraform also helps manage infrastructure as code to avoid manual configuration and enables scaling of infrastructure.

-In addition to my technical skills, I am also well-versed in Agile methodologies and use tools such as Jira to manage and track tasks and projects.
+In addition to my technical skills, I am well-versed in Agile methodologies and use tools like Jira to manage and track tasks and projects.
 I understand the importance of clear and concise documentation and use Confluence to document processes and procedures.
-This helps ensure that all team members have a clear understanding of what needs to be done, how it needs to be done, and when it needs to be done.
+This ensures that all team members have a clear understanding of what needs to be done, how it needs to be done, and when it needs to be done.

-I also use Drow.io to draw AWS architecture diagrams, this helps me to visualize and communicate the infrastructure design and dependencies to the team members and stakeholders.
-This improves the efficiency of the team and ensures that projects are delivered on time, on budget, and to the highest quality.
-Overall, I believe that good documentation and use of agile methodologies, along with visualization tools such as Drow.io, are key to delivering successful projects and I make sure to apply them in my daily work.
+I also use draw.io to create AWS architecture diagrams, which helps me visualize and communicate infrastructure design and dependencies to team members and stakeholders.
+This improves team efficiency and ensures that projects are delivered on time, within budget, and to the highest quality.
+I believe that good documentation, Agile methodologies, and visualization tools like draw.io are key to delivering successful projects, and I apply them in my daily work.

-Currently working with BJSS to deliver high-quality and scalable solutions.
+🚀 I'm currently working with BJSS, where I leverage my expertise in AWS cloud technologies and DevOps practices to deliver high-quality solutions.

 -------------